 He taught me that I needed to TACKLE those tasks that were the most important and most urgent first.
 I need to dedicate most of my time to getting them done right and right now.
 The next pile was jobs that were not as urgent but still very important, these could be TABLED but couldn’t be forgotten.
 These tasks were my responsibility and I had to get them done efficiently, but because of their lack of urgency, I had to make sure that they didn’t take time from today.

 Next, he said, “Look at the items that are not that important.
 Some of these are still urgent but I don’t want you spending your valuable time on these tasks.
-Instead, I want you to TRAIN others to do these before they become urgent.
+Instead, I want you to view them as an opportunity to TEACH others, give them responsibilities, and help them grow.
 This is how we will create an unbeatable team.”

 And the last pile is filled with good intentions.
 These items are neither important nor urgent.
 These become the distractions that pull us away from progress.
 They may seem fun, but they steal time.
 TRASH them!